 State machines can be a useful technique to implement the encoding or decoding of a digital communication protocol.
 In LabVIEW state machines can be easily implemented using the While loop and a Case structure to represent each of the different states.
-The LabVIEW Statechart Module provides additional tools to create state machines in LabVIEW, but is not required for this type of implementation.

 The state machine helps in the development of communication protocols as it naturally breaks down the timing diagram into separate steps and we can convert each into a separate state in the LabVIEW FPGA diagram.
 This isolates each program step and reduces the programming complexity in any one part of the implementation.
 In addition it simplifies generic operations such as error and exception handling by allowing us to jump from anywhere in the protocol execution to special error handling states.
 Sometimes protocol specifications are written in term of a state machine, which you can then directly translate into a LabVIEW state diagram.

 For the SPI timing diagram in figure 1 the following steps are a possible way to break down the timing diagram into a state machine.

 - Set ChipSelect low